haseebdeveloping/battleship/README.md

 import layout
 layout.competition = True
 ```
-This should be done in your battleship code.
-Do not alter `layout`.
+This can/should be done in your battleship code.

 It is important to keep in mind that this is a printing detail, not an
 augmentation to the board itself.
 That is, the contents of the board